Interstate Compact for Juveniles

 Case Assignment

-• ICJ youth age 18 and older – Assigned to a state agent.
+• ICJ youth age 18 and older – ICJ youth are assigned to a State Probation/Parole Agent.